jveilleux/FarmFreshWeb/producer-faqs.md

 #### We have infrequent and unpredictable surplus stock which we'd like to sell, how could we do this through the FFW?

-Producers with an FFW profile can add products, which hubs can then sell through their FFW shopfronts.
-If you have irregular surplus stock, you can talk to hubs to arrange for them to stock your produce when you have it on hand.
+Producers with an FFW profile can add products, which farmers markets can then sell through their FFW shopfronts.
+If you have irregular surplus stock, you can talk to farmers markets to arrange for them to stock your produce when you have it on hand.

 #### We deliver weekly vegie boxes to customers and our orders are currently placed by email.
 Would the FFW be suitable for us?